thackerbroadcasting/site/src/content/docs/legal/acceptable-use-policy.md

 We exclude our liability for all action we may take in response to any of your breaches of this Policy.

-## Complaints and Removal of Legitmate Content
+## Complaints and Removal of Legitimate Content
 If you consider that some Content or Contribution have been mistakenly removed or blocked from the Services, please refer to the contact details at the bottom of this document and we will promptly review our decision to remove such Content or Contribution.
 The Content or Contribution may stay "down" whilst we conduct the review process.

 Guidance violations will result in posting abilities being restricted by first being flagged for moderation.
 This will require a moderator to approve a user's posts and/or comments.
 This restriction is meant to be temporary and will be lifted when the moderators feel the situation has been resolved.
 If a user cannot follow the guidelines after that, their account will be blocked from posting.
 Further actions (such as restricting access to the Services as a whole) can and will be applied if necessary.